awsdocs/iam-user-guide/doc_source/id_credentials_access-keys.md

 Administrators, for details about granting your users permissions to rotate their own access keys, see [AWS: Allows IAM users to manage their own password, access keys, and SSH public keys on the My security credentials page](reference_policies_examples_aws_my-sec-creds-self-manage-pass-accesskeys-ssh.md)\.
 You can also apply a password policy to your account to require that all of your IAM users periodically rotate their passwords\.
 You can choose how often they must do so\.
 For more information, see [Setting an account password policy for IAM users](id_credentials_passwords_account-policy.md)\.

 **Important**
-As a best practice, do not use your AWS account root user for everyday tasks\.
-If you use the AWS account root user credentials, we recommend that you also regularly rotate them\.
+  When you create an AWS account, you begin with one sign\-in identity that has complete access to all AWS services and resources in the account\.
+This identity is called the AWS account *root user* and is accessed by signing in with the email address and password that you used to create the account\.
+We strongly recommend that you don't use the root user for your everyday tasks\.
+Safeguard your root user credentials and use them to perform the tasks that only the root user can perform\.
+For the complete list of tasks that require you to sign in as the root user, see [Tasks that require root user credentials](https://docs.aws.amazon.com/accounts/latest/reference/root-user-tasks.html) in the *AWS Account Management Reference Guide*\.
+Because the AWS account root user credentials are long\-term credentials, we recommend that you also regularly rotate them\.
 The account password policy does not apply to the root user credentials\.
-IAM users cannot manage credentials for the AWS account root user, so you must use the root user credentials \(not an IAM user's\) to change the root user credentials\.
+IAM users cannot manage credentials for the AWS account root user\.
+You must use the root user credentials to change the root user credentials\.

 **Topics**
 + [Rotating IAM user access keys \(console\)](#rotating_access_keys_console)